Gandalf-/LockNut-Encryption/README.md

 Overview:
 =====================

 LockNut is a text file encryption program.
 It allows you to quickly and easily encrypt pre-existing files with a password and decrypt those files without any risk of your file being damaged or tampered with.
+Compared to other file security programs that protect your files with a password, only allowing access once the correct password has been given; LockNut uniquely encrypts your file with the password given.
+This means that even if your file is in the hands of another party, the only way it can be made read-able is with the password you used to encrypt it.

 Features: